 - Before becoming a film soundtrack composer, Graeme Revell was the frontman of the industrial band SPK.

 - The Flower Pot Men, not to be confused with the Britpop group of the same name, was a short-lived 80's industrial duo consisting of Adam Peters and Ben Watkins, the latter of which later started Juno Reactor.

-- In 1996 and 1997, there was an obscure country music duo called Thrasher Shiver, composed of Neil Thrasher and Kelly Shiver.
+- In 1996 and 1997, there was a country music duo called Thrasher Shiver, composed of Neil Thrasher and Kelly Shiver, who recorded one unsuccessful album.
 After they got dropped, Thrasher became famous as a songwriter, with several cuts by Kenny Chesney, Rascal Flatts, and Diamond Rio.

-- Soft rock duo England Dan & John Ford Coley recorded from 1972 to 1980.
-After they split up, England Dan (now going by his real name, Dan Seals) had a couple minor pop hits, but struck it big as a Country Music singer-songwriter in the 1980s, with eleven #1 hits and five other Top 10 hits between 1983 and 1990.
+- Soft rock duo England Dan & John Ford Coley recorded from 1972 to 1980, achieving their biggest success with "I'd Really Love to See You Tonight".
+After they split up, England Dan (now going by his real name, Dan Seals) had a couple minor pop hits, but struck it big as a Country Music singer-songwriter in the 1980s, with eleven #1 hits and five other Top 10 hits on the country charts between 1983 and 1990.
 Although his hits stopped, he continued to record until his 2009 death.
 Coley had one other short-lived group and a few acting roles.

 - When alt-rockers Eve's Plum broke up in 1998, lead singer Coleen Fitzpatrick re-invented herself as pop singer Vitamin C and had a handful of hit singles between 1999 and 2000.